17 Top Marketing Channels for a B2B SaaS

 Don’t Weak Out on your Referrals

-To make referrals work, you need to have links, codes, and special signup pages that can be tracked, attributed, and rewarded.
+To make referrals work, you need links, codes, and special signup pages that can be tracked, attributed, and rewarded.

 How to Set Up a Referral/Affiliate Program